Qwerty4Uiop/queries/5/README.md

 The result rows are not duplicated.
 The result is ordered by employee ID.
-For identical letters, employee IDs, namesand surnames are displayed in a comma-separated list.
+For identical letters, employee IDs, names and surnames are displayed in a comma-separated list.